TurtleEngr/gitproj/test/dev-doc/README.md

 See test.yml and package.yml in
 [.github/workflows/](https://github.com/TurtleEngr/gitproj/tree/develop/.github/workflows)
-for a quick list of commands for the testing, and packaging commands.
+for a quick list of commands for the testing and packaging commands.

-This is a list of the commands found there:
+These are the relevant commands found in the workflows:

     git clone git@github.com:TurtleEngr/gitproj.git
     cd gitproj/test
     make install-deps mk-ssh
     make test-all
-    # If all pass, the you can package
+    # If all pass, then you can package
     cd ../package
     make first
     make clean build package